Importing a Vehicle – Commonly Used TermsThis page was last updated on 9th March 2020

 What is a CoC?

 To obtain an original duplicate of the CoC, you will need to contact the manufacturer direct (not the dealer), who may charge for this service.
-Important note: VCA do not hold and are therefore unable to provide CoCs.
+Important note: VCA do not hold, and are therefore not able to provide CoCs.

 What is a Registration Document?

 Also known as a V5C vehicle registration certificate or log book.
 This is the document issued and managed by the Driver Vehicle Licensing Agency (DVLA) that records details about the vehicle and the name of the registered keeper.
 You can apply for a replacement here: https://www.gov.uk/vehicle-registration-certificate-v5c-log-book

 What is a Commission Notice Letter

 This carries out the same function as a CoC.
 This document is provided by the manufacturer as evidence of the test standards that the vehicle has met.